Batters (13 players)

 ▶ Full Profile & Stats

-Club stalwart and Harrison Barnard’s father — a man who played cricket at a high level and has earned the right to watch it from the boundary with a beer when required.
-At £1m he’s the cheapest pick in the league.
+The cheapest pick in the league at £1m and a genuine club institution.
+Simon Barnard played cricket at a high level and has very much earned the right to support from the boundary with a beer.
 If he plays, he contributes.
-Pure budget filler with a distinguished backstory.
+Pure budget filler — but the most distinguished backstory per pound in the entire squad.

 All Rounders (14 players)

-“First XI captain, leading wicket-taker, and he’s fully aware of both.
+“First XI captain, 42 wickets, 429 runs — and acutely aware of all of it.
 The most expensive player in the league.
-Still worth it.”
+Don’t overthink it.”

 ▶ Full Profile & Stats